BigDru/Ectofuntus/README.md

 Optional:

-If you have 58+ agility, shorcut will be used to get to the Pool of Slime.
+If you have 58+ agility, shortcut will be used to get to the Pool of Slime.